Affiliate links on Android Authority may earn us a commission. Learn more.

 Restart your phone

-The next troubleshooting tip is to restart your phone.
+The next troubleshooting tip is to restart your iPhone.
 This too has the effect of unblocking any stalled app installation or update, as well as anything preventing a connection to the App Store.

 Nothing more to say about this one, as it’s self-explanatory.
 Reboot your phone and see if the App Store now connects.